 Ivacy comes from Singapore, which isn’t ideal.
 Also, little is known about its parent company, which is shrouded in mystery.
 Still, there are no records of this VPN collecting anyone's confidential data in the past.
 Our Score: 7/10

 The first segment of this review is about taking a look "behind the curtains."
 We'll investigate where Ivacy comes from, what that means for your privacy, and whether you should trust this VPN.
 So, here’s what we’ve found.

+Ivacy VPN is based in South Beach Tower, Singapore.
 By having its headquarters in Singapore, you might think that Ivacy has carefully chosen where to base its operations.
-However, you will be surprised to know that Singapore has proven to be an important ally to the 5/9/14 Eyes Alliance.
+However, you'll be surprised to know that Singapore has proven to be an important ally to the 5/9/14 Eyes Alliance.

 According to Edward Snowden's leaked documents, this country has used SingTel, one of the most popular mobile carriers in Singapore, to access traffic carried by major optical cables linking Asia and the Middle East with Europe.
 Furthermore, this country has cooperated with Australia and Japan in collecting and exchanging various kinds of sensitive information.

 So, does that automatically mean that you shouldn't trust Ivacy?
 Well, its country of origin might be a problem in the long run.
 Of course, that applies to those seeking the ultimate level of protection for their personal data.
 When it comes to those users, we recommend relying on a VPN from a country known for providing resistance to the 5/9/14 Eyes Alliance.

 Also, it's interesting to note that Ivacy is a product of a company called 'PMG PTE Limited.'
 Little information is known about that company, which seems quite keen on maintaining its anonymity.
 This led to rumors that PureVPN and Ivacy share the same parent company (Gaditek), which comes from Pakistan.